 Massachusetts Bankruptcy Lawyer Cost

-It doesn’t always make sense to save money by filing a Chapter 7 bankruptcy in Massachusetts without a lawyer, especially if the cost of a bankruptcy lawyer is less than the assets you might lose without legal advice.
-Massachusetts bankruptcy lawyers charge anaverage of $1,400 per case, but it generally varies depending on the complexity of the case.
+Though you may want to save money by filing a Chapter 7 bankruptcy in Massachusetts without a lawyer, this may not always make sense.
+That’s especially true if the cost of a bankruptcy attorney is less than the assets you might lose without legal advice.
+Massachusetts bankruptcy lawyers charge an average flat fee of $1,100 to $1,700 for legal services, but the cost varies depending on the complexity of the case.
+When choosing a lawyer, you’ll want to look at several factors, not just the cost.

 Massachusetts Legal Aid Organizations

-Legal aid in Massachusetts is available for low income individuals and families in civil matters, including Massachusetts bankruptcy cases.
-If you’re worried about filing a Chapter 7 bankruptcy in Massachusetts by yourself, you can find links for a number of Massachusetts legal aid organizations as well as pro bono lawyer referral resources on thecourt's website.
+Legal aid in Massachusetts is available for low-income individuals and families needing help with civil matters, including Massachusetts bankruptcy cases.
+If you’re worried about filing a Chapter 7 bankruptcy in Massachusetts by yourself, the court has listed several resources for Massachusetts legal aid organizations as well as pro bono lawyer referral resources.

 Community Legal Aid, Inc.